-With this extensive training from around the world, Dr. Dalia Sattler has a unique perspective that incorporates a wealth of knowledge.
+With this extensive training from around the world, Dr. Dalia Tobbia has a unique perspective that incorporates a wealth of knowledge.

-Your journey to drier days begins with a consultation with Dr. Dalia Sattler.
-Dr. Sattler harnesses her expertise at aesthetic procedures and advanced skincare to best help you resolve conditions such as hyperhidrosis.
-Dr. Dalia Sattler has a passion for her medical practice.
+Your journey to drier days begins with a consultation with Dr. Dalia Tobbia.
+Dr. Dalia Tobbia harnesses her expertise at aesthetic procedures and advanced skincare to best help you resolve conditions such as hyperhidrosis.
+Dr. Dalia Tobbia has a passion for her medical practice.
 She has trained on three continents, with medical training from Trinity College Dublin and residency training at the Royal College of Surgeons, and the University of Göttingen, training in microsurgery from Chang Gung Memorial University Hospital in Taiwan and the University of Tokyo, and a research fellowship at the University of Toronto’s Department of Plastic Surgery.

 Treatment With Botox